Doug Burleigh, June 12, 2019

 Hypothermia can be fatal; a man from out of town died here from hypothermia a few winters ago.

 How hypothermia affects a person depends on time, temperature, activity level, body fat (some people have natural wetsuits), and individual differences in circulation, metabolism, etc. Some people are more resistant to it than others.
 Most people will become somewhat acclimated to cold water if they swim year ‘round here.
-But everyone has their limit for time and temperature, and if they exceed their limit they will be in trouble.
+But everyone has a limit for time and temperature, and if you exceed your limit you will be in trouble.

 Stay close to shore until you know your limits.
 This is especially true for out-of-town swimmers who can swim long distances in a warm pool but are not used to cold water.

-If you start to shiver while swimming or feel disoriented, get out of the water as soon as possible.
+If, while you are swimming, you start to feel very cold, or become disoriented, or stat to shiver, get out of the water as quickly as possible.
 Put your clothes on as soon as possible.
-If you’re concerned, report to the lifeguards.
+If you’re concerned, report to the lifeguards and they can help you.

 Know your limits.
 Do not exceed your limit for the combination of distance and temperature.
 If you don’t know what your limits are, stay close to shore until you can figure them out.
 For example, if you want to swim a mile for the first time, don’t go to the ½ mile buoy and back, go to the ¼ mile buoy twice.
 After you’re confident in your ability to swim a mile, then go to the ½ mile buoy.